sistemicorp/scripts/docs/source/_jigs.rst

 without concern for the function (measurement or stimulous) type of the probe point.
 **Although you must take care that all the functions you do need can be addressed by the MicroPython Interface board.**

-During the test jig development cycle you use the MicroPython Interface board and manually wire connections from the probe points to the function on the MicroPython board.
-The MicroPython Interface board design also includes a prototyping area so that you could also manually assemble extra functions.
+During the test jig development cycle you can use the IBA01 and manually wire connections from the probe points to the function on the MicroPython board.
+The IBA01 design also includes a prototyping area so that you could also manually assemble extra functions.

 Finally once the development is done, you fork this MicroPython Interface design and make the PCB connections.
-You may also use the MicroPython Interface design in production if that works for you.
+You may also use the IBA01 design in production if that works for you.

 If the test point grid for V1 doesn't meet your needs, or the pin mux capability of the MicroPython board doesn't have all the features you need, then you will have to design your own interface board.